Underwood-Inc/strixun-stream-suite/__╠═══ PANDA_CORE ═══╣__/05_SECURITY/URL_SHORTENER_SECURITY_GUIDE.md

 ### Security Trade-offs

 **Current Approach (Build-time injection):**
-- ✅ Better than runtime injection (not in plain HTML)
+- [SUCCESS] Better than runtime injection (not in plain HTML)
-- ⚠️ Key is still in the JavaScript bundle (can be extracted)
+- [WARNING] Key is still in the JavaScript bundle (can be extracted)
-- ⚠️ Symmetric key exposed to clients (fundamental security issue)
+- [WARNING] Symmetric key exposed to clients (fundamental security issue)

 **Why This Is Still Problematic:**
 - Anyone can extract the key from the JavaScript bundle